potalora/Tableau_Workshop/TableauWorkshop.md

 - This is a bar graph of number of issues by **Issue** and **State**

+- Let's create a bar graph with the companies with most mortgage complaints

+  - Create sheet

+  - Drag **Company** to Columns

+  - Drag **Number of Records** to Rows

+  - Sort Company descending by Number of Records

+  - Filter **Company** above 1,000 complaints

 ### Line Graph

 - Create new sheet